A Large Dimensional Analysis of Least Squares Support Vector Machines: Problem statement

 where $\bk(\bx)=\left\{\bvp(\bx)^{\T}\bvp(\bx_j) \right\}_{j=1}^{n}\in\mathbb{R}^n$.
 More precisely, ${\bx}$ is associated to class $\mathcal{C}_{1}$ if $g({\bf x})$ takes a small value (below a certain threshold $\xi$) and to class $\mathcal{C}_{2}$ otherwise.\footnote{Since data from $\mathcal{C}_1$ are labeled $-1$ while data from $\mathcal{C}_2$ are labeled $1$.}

-Thanks to the so-called ``kernel trick'' \citep{scholkopf2001learning}, as shown in Equation \ref{eq:LS-SVM-solution-2} and \ref{eq:decision-function} that, both in the ``training'' and ``testing'' steps, one only needs to evaluate the inner product $\bvp(\bx_i)^{\T}\bvp(\bx_j)$ or $\bvp(\bx)^{\T}\bvp(\bx_j)$, and never needs to know explicitly the mapping $\bvp(\cdot)$.
-In the rest of this article, we assume that the kernel is \textit{translation invariant} and focus on kernel functions $f:\ \mathbb{R}^+\to\mathbb{R}^+$ that satisfy $\bvp(\bx_i)^{\T}\bvp(\bx_j)=f(\|\bx_i-\bx_j\|^2/p)$ and shall redefine $\bK$ and $\bk(\bx)$ for datapoint $\bx$ as\footnote{As shall be seen later, the division by $p$ here is a convenient normalization in the large $n,p$ regime.}
+With the ``kernel trick'' \cite{scholkopf2002learning}, as shown in \eqref{eq:LS-SVM-solution-2} and \eqref{eq:decision-function} that, both in the ``training'' and ``testing'' steps, one only needs to evaluate the inner product $\bvp(\bx_i)^{\T}\bvp(\bx_j)$ or $\bvp(\bx)^{\T}\bvp(\bx_j)$, and never needs to know explicitly the mapping $\bvp(\cdot)$.
+In the rest of this article, we assume that the kernel is \emph{translation invariant} and focus on kernel functions $f:~\mathbb{R}^+\to\mathbb{R}^+$ that satisfy $\bvp(\bx_i)^{\T}\bvp(\bx_j)=f(\|\bx_i-\bx_j\|^2/p)$ and shall redefine $\bK$ and $\bk(\bx)$ for data point $\bx$ as\footnote{As shall be seen later, the division by $p$ here is a convenient normalization in the large $n,p$ regime.
+For example, we have the (normalized) norm $\| \bx_i\|/\sqrt{p}$ is of order $O(1)$ with high probability for large $n,p$.
+The motivation of studying ``translation invariant'' kernel is that, being one of the most popular types of kernel used in practice, it offers (additionally) technical tractability as a result of the ``concentration'' phenomenon of large dimensional Gaussian vector, as we shall see later for example in \eqref{eq:concertration}.
+Similar results can be obtained for ``inner-product'' kernel of the type $f(\bx_i^\T \bx_j/p)$ as presented in \cite{el2010spectrum,ali2018random}.}